Budibase/website/content/blog/updates/2024/files-in-automation.md

 As mentioned previously, Budibase can now download files from an API - automatically storing the file on a temporary bucket for us to use later.
 You can see the URL for our PDF file as part of the query response.
 We'll use this URL in our automation to send our invoice as an email attachment.

 ### Step 3: Create a form in the Design section
-Now that we’ve hooked up the API - let’s get a little creative (or minimalistic in our case) and design a screen in Budibase.
+Now that we’ve hooked up the API - let’s get a little creative and design a screen in Budibase.
 We set up a few simple tables in my Budibase DB for orders, and now we want to give the user the option to create a new one.

 In the Design section, I have made a simple screen to create new order records.
-I’ve avoided complexity here just for the demonstration, but in reality, this should be more comprehensive and, ideally, a little prettier.
 However for the purpose of this demo, this will work.
 This can be adapted to whatever you need - the main principle is to set up some action on your screen that can [trigger an automation.](https://docs.budibase.com/docs/trigger)

 ![Create a customer](https://res.cloudinary.com/daog6scxm/image/upload/v1721830361/product-marketing-images/Files%20in%20automation/carbone/carbone5.png)